Gaimes-Fun/Gaimes-Fun-CLI/guide/creating-2d-games.md

 ```bash
 npm run dev
 ```

+You can visit [http://localhost:8080](http://localhost:8080) to see your game.

 This will start a local development server and open your game in the browser.
 The development server includes hot-reloading, so any changes you make to your code will automatically be reflected in the browser.